October 1, 2025

 The Proof Is In The Pudding (or Portfolio)

-5.)
-Master your use negative space!
+Master the use of negative space!

 Score: 9.1/10